-Welcome to my still progressing Web pages.
-This one was last updated on August 15, 2016.
+Welcome to my Web pages.
+This one was last updated on September 10, 2019.

-I'm a Professor in the Psychology Department at Clemson University.
-I've been here since the summer of 1991; before that, I spent five and a half years at the IBM Research Division in Hawthorne, New York.
-At IBM I was a Human Factors specialist; at Clemson I specialize—if that is the right word—in Developmental and Cognitive Psychology.
+I'm a Professor Emeritus in the Psychology Department at Clemson University.
+I retired in May 2019.
+I taught at Clemson University for 28 years; before that, I spent five and a half at the IBM Research Division in Hawthorne, New York.
+At IBM I was a Human Factors specialist; at Clemson I specialized—if that is the right word—in Developmental and Cognitive Psychology.

 You can reach me by email here: firstname.lastname@example.org